-- If you have difficulty accessing the site or have any comments or feedback, please do not hesitate to contact Deborah Traffenstedt, 805-517-6213.
+- If you have difficulty accessing the site or have any comments or feedback, please do not hesitate to contact PJ Gagajena, 805-517-6213.

 Effective Communication: The City will generally, upon request, provide appropriate aids and services leading to effective communication for qualified persons with disabilities so they can participate equally in the City’s programs, services, and activities, including qualified sign language interpreters, documents in Braille, and other ways of making information and communications accessible to people who have speech, hearing, or vision impairments.

 Modifications to Policies and Procedures: The City will make all reasonable modifications to policies and programs to ensure that people with disabilities have an equal opportunity to enjoy all City programs, services, and activities.
 For example, individuals with service animals are welcomed in City offices and facilities, even where pets are generally prohibited.

 Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a City program, service, or activity, should contact the Assistant City Manager/ADA Coordinator, PJ Gagajena at (805) 517-6213 as soon as possible, but no later than 48 hours before the scheduled event.